jhollist/clear_r_2019/lessons/02_r_basics.md

 Take a look at this file and with the person sitting next to you find the following:

 1. Find the `read_csv()` function.
 What lines is it on?
 What is the argument?
-2. Now find the lines on which you think we install packages and load libraries.
-There is the fancy way (lines 19-24) and a straight up way (lines 29-32).
-Talk through in your own words what each of these is doing
+2. Now find the lines on which you think we install packages.
+This is the fancy way.
+Talk through in your own words what each of these is doing.
+Change those lines to be simpler so that they just use 4 lines with calls directly to `install.packages()`
-3. Add a line of code after line 24 to install the package `lubridate`.
-Add a line after line 33 to load `lubridate`.
-5. Bring up the package level help for the `lubridate` package.
+6. Bring up the package level help for the `sf` package.
 What does this package do?